iagainst138/yar/README.md

 # yar
 Yet Another Router.

-Handles routing HTTP requests to functions based matching of static entries or regular expressions.
+Handles routing HTTP requests to functions based on matching of static entries or regular expressions.
 Regular expressions are checked from longest to shortest.

 #### Example